avdyushin/UDF_Swift/README.md

 ```

 To pass some data into route let's create `SetRouteSpecificData` object
-with our `routes` and data we want to pass (for example `Project` instance):
+with our `routes` and the data we want to pass to (for ex. `Project` object instance):

 ```swift
 let project = projectsStore.state.projects[indexPath.row]
 let setDataAction = SetRouteSpecificData(route: routes, data: project)
 ```

-Now it's time to dispatch route and route data actions:
+Now we can do dispatch of the route and the route data actions:

 ```swift
 projectsStore.dispatch(setDataAction)